Types of Volcanoes, Volcanic Eruptions and Landforms

 and huge amount of dust are thrown out, making it extremely dark, e.g. Sakurajima, Japan.

 - Strombolian Variety - It is seen in Mount Stromboli of Sicily.
-Here the explosive force is moderate to high.
-Along with Lava and dust, huge quantity of
+Here, the explosive force is moderate to high.
+Along with Lava and dust, huge

 Igneous Rock Landforms